 Obviously it is important to know what has worked and where more efforts are needed in any project, but in the case of our Prematurity radio campaign, we took evaluation to a new level.

 In the past there was no way to track radio PSAs other than by "bounce-back" cards which do not always provide complete and accurate data.

-However, Goodwill Communications retained a company to monitor our radio PSA usage among 2,700 radio stations in major markets around the country.
-This monitoring, when added to our bounce-back cards, provided significantly greater usage feedback than we normally could obtain the national campaign and bring about change at the local level - a key to any successful national education effort.
+However, Goodwill Communications retained a company to monitor our radio PSA usage among in 2,700 radio stations in major markets around the country.
+This monitoring, when added to our bounce-back cards, provided significantly greater usage feedback than we normally could obtain.

-Using a custom graphics software package, Goodwill Communications developed' several applications to provide us with meaningful campaign metrics.
+Using a custom graphics software package created by ClickForHelp.com, Goodwill Communications' technology partner, several applications were created to provide us with meaningful campaign metrics.
 These included an interactive map such as the one shown above.
 From the national perspective, it quickly shows where usage was above or below the norm for every state - a tool much more intuitive than static evaluation reports.
 In terms of follow-up, our chapters could see very easily where more work was needed.
 When the user places their cursor over a particular state, key metrics about usage in that state are displayed.
 Each month throughout the reporting cycle, this data is automatically refreshed.